sdesalas/trifleJS/README.md

 trifleJS 0.2
 =========

-An Headless Internet Explorer browser using the [.NET WebBrowser Class](http://msdn.microsoft.com/en-us/library/system.windows.forms.webbrowser.aspx) with a Javascript API running on the [V8 JavaScript engine](http://en.wikipedia.org/wiki/V8_(JavaScript_engine\)).
+A Headless Internet Explorer browser using the [.NET WebBrowser Class](http://msdn.microsoft.com/en-us/library/system.windows.forms.webbrowser.aspx) with a Javascript API running on the [V8 JavaScript engine](http://en.wikipedia.org/wiki/V8_(JavaScript_engine\)).

 The API is coded as a port of [PhantomJS](http://phantomjs.org) to reduce the learning curve.